Network Anomaly Detection in Cars: A Case for Time-Sensitive Stream Filtering and Policing: Macro-Benchmarking a Realistic Vehicle

 \section{Macro-Benchmarking a Realistic Vehicle}

 We now proceed to evaluating our approach in a realistic environment.
 We use the simulation techniques presented in Section \ref{subsec:detection_environment} with a zonal \ac{IVN} topology based on a real car communication matrix.
 First, we simulate regular traffic with a strict \ac{PSFP} schedule to confirm the absence of false positives.
 Next, we replace legitimate streams from the car network by selected attacks derived from the CIC-IDS~2017~\cite{shg-gniJR-18} dataset to investigate the impact on \ac{PSFP} drops.
-All macro-benchmarking simulations with the used datasets are available online\footnote{\url{https://github.com/CoRE-RG/SignalsAndGateways/tree/paper/network_anomaly_detection_in_cars}} for further research.
+CIC-IDS-2017 contains traces from common Internet attacks.
+From these, we select attacks which are likely to be seen at connected cars.
+Datasets with attacks specific to \ac{TSN} link layers have not been recorded, yet, and thus could not be fed into our vehicular environment.
+All macro-benchmarking simulations with complete configurations and the used datasets are available online\footnote{\url{https://github.com/CoRE-RG/SignalsAndGateways/tree/paper/network_anomaly_detection_in_cars}} for further research.